Zlabst/admitad-js/README.md

         console.log('windowWidth is ' + data.windowWidth);
     });

+To bind the onresize event of the parent window.
+It will send a parent window size into a callback.

+    window.AdmitadFrameEvent.requestResizeCallback(function (data) {
+        console.log('documentHeight is ' + data.documentHeight);
+        console.log('documentWidth is ' + data.documentWidth);
+        console.log('frameHeight is ' + data.frameHeight);
+        console.log('frameWidth is ' + data.frameWidth);
+        console.log('frameLeft is ' + data.frameLeft);
+        console.log('frameTop is ' + data.frameTop);
+        console.log('windowHeight is ' + data.windowHeight);
+        console.log('windowScrollTop is '  + data.windowScrollTop);
+        console.log('windowWidth is ' + data.windowWidth);
+    });

-To show a loader on the parent window.
+To show the loader on the parent window.

     window.AdmitadFrameEvent.requestShowLoader();

-To hide a loader on the parent window.
+To hide the loader on the parent window.

     window.AdmitadFrameEvent.requestHideLoader();

+To scroll the parent window relative the frame top with some offset

+    window.AdmitadFrameEvent.requestScrollToFrameTopOffset(500)

 Notes
 ------